wdudek82/project-jeera-monorepo/README.md

   - [x] editing existing tickets
   - [x] enable table pagination
   - [x] drag & drop breaks pagination
+  - [ ] additional fields on ticket form/ticket model:
+    - [ ] due to
+    - [ ] environment
+    - [ ] ticket type: epic, story, ticket, bug (initially they just labels)
+    - [ ] labels (creating, changing colors and names)
+  - [ ] user can create own statuses/board columns
+  - [ ] user can rearrange columns in the board
+  - [ ] user can create multiple projects with separate backlogs and boards
+  - [ ] hide input frames on blurred input fields
+  - [ ] ticket modal should be scrollable or resize in smaller viewports
+  - [ ] rearrange ticket form fields - move most dropdowns to the right side (similar to Trello or Jira)
   - [ ] add "environment" field (FE and BE)
   - [ ] implement sorting tickets table (by default sort by createdAt desc)
   - [ ] include ticket id in details modal when updating